 You will receive an email from Interchange telling you the sample is ready to view.

-You must ensure that this work is available at the moderation visit, where the moderator will decide whether the work meets the agreed standards.
+You must make sure this work is available at the moderation visit, where the moderator will decide whether the work meets the agreed standards.

 At the end of each visit, the moderator will discuss the outcomes and agree any action required.

-A moderation report will be completed by the OCR moderator and emailed to the centre within 48 hours of the moderation.
+A moderation report is completed by the OCR moderator and emailed to the centre within 48 hours of the moderation.

-Once a learner has achieved a unit, unit certificates will be issued.
-Once a learner has achieved the number of units required for the whole qualification they are entered for, the overall certificate will be automatically issued.
+Once a candidate has achieved a unit, unit certificates will be issued.
+Once a candidate has achieved the required number of units required for the whole qualification they are entered for, the overall certificate will be automatically issued.

-For a different size qualification to be issued, a top up/move down entry will be required to trigger the certificate.
+For a different size qualification to be issued, you need to make a top up/move down entry to trigger the certificate.

 If you have questions about results, including missing results, use one of our post-results services.